Board of Directors

 All KAFM Board of Directors meetings are open to the public.
 Meetings are scheduled in KAFM's Radio Room, every 4th Wednesday of the month at 5:30 PM MTN, in KAFM's Radio Room, 1310 Ute Avenue, Grand Junction, CO 81501.

-In keeping with COVID protocols some meetings will be scheduled by Webinar and will be noted in KAFM's Calendar of Events.
+Some meetings may be scheduled at the stations conference area or by Webinar and will be noted in KAFM's Calendar of Events.

 - January 24, 2024 - Board Meeting - Meeting Minutes Pending Approval